smclark86/100-days-of-code/log.md

 **Thoughts**: I had difficulty with the exercise today also.
 I still haven't looked at the solution, but I think I'm getting close to figuring the exercise out on my own.
 I am needing to create a function that can determine if all values in an array are identical or not.
 It sounds simple, but for some reason I'm having difficulty figuring it out.
 I will keep working on it tomorrow.

+### Day 30: July 9, Sunday - 1 hour

+**Today's Progress**: The same array and function exercise.

+**Thoughts**: I was really hard-headed today, and I wanted to figure out this exercise on my own.
+I feel like I wasted my hour today though, because I don't think I've gotten any closer to the solution.
+I will just look at the solution tomorrow so that I can move onto the next thing and not make any progress.
+Though I guess practice is progress in a way.